zandaqo/compago/README.md

 arrays.
 To give reactivity to complex domain objects, Compago introduces the `Observable` class.
 Observable wraps a given domain object into a proxy that reacts to changes on the object and all its nested structures with a `change` event.
-When used in Lit elements, additional helphers like `@observer`, `@observe` decorators and `bond` directive make reativity and two-way data binding seamless.
+When used in Lit elements, additional helpers like `@observer`, `@observe` decorators and `bond` directive make reactivity and data binding seamless.

 ### Quick Example